rickyzhang82/telepresence/docs/reference/architecture.md

 started, the Traffic Agent container is injected into the workload's pod(s).
 You can see the Traffic Agent's status by running `telepresence list` or `kubectl describe pod <pod-name>`.

-Depending on the type of intercept that gets created, the Traffic Agent will either route the incoming request  to a developer's workstation, or it will pass it along to the container in the pod usually handling requests on that port.
+Depending on if an intercept is active or not, the Traffic Agent will either route the incoming request  to a your workstation, or it will pass it along to the container in the pod usually handling requests on that port.

+Please see [Traffic Agent Sidecar](intercepts/sidecar.md) for details.